seansica/resume/edit-me/cms/educationalExperiences/3-university.md

 institution: Boston University
 ---

-Graduated with a 3.9 or something like that.
-I am very sm4rt.
+Graduated with a 3.7 GPA.